by Tim Bustin

 Infinity Stones in film (out of 6): Space Stone (the Tesseract)

-Super Soldier Serum!
-Available in all good superhero retail stores
+see the transformation of these before and after, with Super Soldier Serum!
+Available in all good superhero retail stores |

 The last solo film before any Avengering is mostly set previous to the others, between 1942 and 1945.
 In actor Chris Evans’ very capable hands, a potentially ridiculous concept that is Captain America comes across as powerful and deeply human.